Chingu-cohorts/voyage-wiki-chgmgt/Section-05.-Defining-Your-Project.md

 ## Wrapping It Up

 This has been a very light introduction to Agile project management and has been focused on practical steps to get your project to the point where you can start Sprint 1.
 Just as there are many paths to failure there are also many paths to success.
-As Chingu PM's its your responsibility to share what you've learned with your peers.
-Feel free to add your lesson's learned to this wiki.

-Good luck on your projects!